Bella Thorne’s Sister, Kaili, Is 24 And The Internet Thinks She’s Super Hot

 “I know we’ve posted Kaili Thorne on the site before, but it’s usually when she’s with her more famous little sister, Bella Thorne, so I thought it was time for her to shine on her own.”

 Let’s not forget Bella’s other older sister, Dani.
 Reportedly, Dani may be as much on the celebrity rise as her like-minded, bikini-baring sister, Kaili.
-In fact, as mentioned over at Seventeen magazine, Bella’s sister Dani Thorne could possibly pass for a carbon copy of famous sister.
+In fact, as mentioned over at Seventeen magazine, Bella’s sister Dani Thorne could possibly pass for a carbon copy of her famous sister.
 Apparently, Dani also apes Bella’s nose jewelry.
 Remember Bella’s nose ring?
 Well, it looks like Dani has a similar one.

 “They’re literally the same person — especially with their matching septum piercings!”